WhistleHQ/whistleHQ_chrome/README.md

 ## Installing
 1. Run `npm install` from the command line to install dependencies
-2. Run `npm run watch` from the command line to create a dev build.
+2. Run `npm run start` from the command line to create a dev build.
 This build is unoptimized and meant for development.
 3. Navigate to `chrome://extensions` and click `Load unpacked extensions`.
 Link the `dist` folder.
 (Make sure Developer mode to checked).

 ## Production